eak100/Gradebook/README.md

 >The grades are entered as floating point numbers from 0 to 100, and the statistics should show us the highest grade, the lowest grade, and the average grade.
 >
 >-- The Project Manager'

+Tip: To remove cache and all Type:

+git rm -r . --cached